Overview

 with random bytes for the specified lengthsize

-The initialization of the PRNG with PQC_random_from_external
+The initialization of the PRNG with PQC_random_set_external

-void PQC_random_bytes(void* buffer, size_t length);
+size_t PQC_API PQC_context_random_get_bytes(CIPHER_HANDLE ctx, void * buffer, size_t length);

 Parameters: